jmahler/socket-examples/oneftp/README.md

 -----------

 This is a very simple file transfer program which can be used to transfer one file at a time.
-The server is started and told what file name to save the data as.
-Then the client is started and told what host to send to and what file to send.
+The server is started and given a file name where the data will be saved to.
+The client then connects to the server and sends a file.

     (terminal 1)
     $ ./oneftp_server out.dat